How to Dispute a Car Accident Fault?

 If the insurer’s finding of fault relies on the invalid fact that you violated traffic rules or the police report presented, you can battle it out in court or try contacting some of the investigating officers to help present your side of the story.
 If you don’t agree with the police report issued, you might even get it adjusted.
 In most cases, voicing your dispute results in more investigation, which could lead to new findings.

 Some insurers have policies concerning disputed fault claims; thus, you might be asked to present your side of the story or provide a statement to the insurance adjuster.
 In this situation, you should understand your rights not to make any statements that might jeopardize your claim.
-So, it’s best to talk to a Tennessee Personal Injury Attorney when disputing liability for legal and expert advice.
+So, it’s best to talk to a TN car accident lawyer when disputing liability for legal and expert advice.

 What to do to Protect Yourself